sarnau/Atari8BitGhidra/README.md

 There is very limited support for CAR files, only type 1 (8kb), 2 (16kb) and 4 (32kb) are supported.
 No bank switching, etc. cartridges are supported.

 - CAR

+# Installation

+This loader is written and tested with Ghidra 10.3.3.

+You can either build the loader via Eclipse directly for Ghidra or you launch Ghidra, select the "File" menu => "Install Extensions" and select the "+" at the top right.
+In the file selector navigate to the 'dist' directly of this repository (or download the ZIP file from Github manually, currently it is named "ghidra_10.3.3_PUBLIC_20230908_Atari8BitGhidra.zip").
+It should then show up in the dialog below.

+# Usage

+To use the loader just select "Import File" in Ghidra.
+You should see "Atari 8-Bit File Formats" when a file recognized in the import dialog.
+Select "Options…" to pick what you like to read.

+## Warning!

+Select the correct file!
+Only one should be selected with "BOOTFILE" being the default.
+If you like to read a DOS file, deselect "BOOTFILE".
+To read multiple sectors, just enter a start sector != 0 and a sector count.
+The load address is often part of the file format (BOOTFILE, DOS files), but can be forced by entering a "Load address" != 0.
+To enter a hex address, just type e.g. "0x700" into the dialog.